severest/question-cove/README.md

 - Go to 'https://console.developers.google.com'
 - Select your project.
-- Click 'Enable and manage APIs'.
-- Make sure "Contacts API" and "Google+ API" are on.
 - Go to Credentials, then select the "OAuth consent screen" tab on top, and provide an 'EMAIL ADDRESS' and a 'PRODUCT NAME'
 - Create credentials > OAuth client ID
 - Choose Web application